SalvatoreRa/artificial-intelligence-articles/articles/emergent_properties.md

 ### Power law

-Power laws are laws that describe the relationship between two quanities.
-Typically, for LLMs we try to tie test loss (which would be a proxy for model performance or accuracy in downstream tasks) and another quantity that we are interested in scaling (e.g., model parameters or the number of tokens to train it).
-The power law informs us what the relationship is between these two quantities, for example, by increasing the number of parameter we should expect the test loss to decrease by a constant factor.
-A general formula to represent the power law, given two quantities x and y, the lore relationship is defined as in formula below (where a and p are two constants):
+Power laws are laws that describe the relationship between two quantities.
+Typically, for LLMs, we try to tie test loss (which would be a proxy for model performance or accuracy in downstream tasks) and another quantity that we are interested in scaling (e.g., model parameters or the number of tokens to train it).
+The power law informs us what the relationship is between these two quantities; for example, by increasing the number of parameters, we should expect the test loss to decrease by a constant factor.
+A general formula to represent the power law, given two quantities x and y, the lore relationship is defined as in the formula below (where a and p are two constants):

 $$
 y = ax^p